gallenc/opennms-examples-tutorials-1/workup/opennms-gpon-correlation/minimal-minion-kafka/README.md

 Two simple containers are provided from the integrationexample1 project.
 These containers need to be built before they can be used.

-Both containers expect the kafka kafka-broker address to be injected to
+Both containers expect the kafka kafka address to be injected to

 ```
  /tmp/kafkaclient.properties